Our Allocation Process

 - Identify itself as a United Way funded agency in all of its dealings with the public.

 In addition, agencies seeking funding must submit applications on an annual basis.
 The application and subsequent allocation process are a thorough review of the agency’s programs and operations.
-The United Way requires agencies to identify measurable goals for their programs so that the public can be assured that member agencies are producing quality services and always striving for improvement and enhancement.
+The United Way requires agencies to identify measurable goals for their programs so the public can be assured that member agencies are producing quality services and always striving for improvement and enhancement.

 Each year after our campaign, panels of volunteer citizens examine each agency’s request for funds.
 These volunteers scrutinize budgets, talk to agency staff, and then recommend which agencies should be funded and how much support they should receive.
 This citizen review process ensures good stewardship and accountability.
 Please consider volunteering to help with this process.